michalorman/michalorman.github.com/_posts/2012-03-22-lost-sound-in-xfce.md

   Subdevice #0: subdevice #0
 {% endhighlight %}

-My machine has 2 cards.
-To check which one is currently used as default output device view content of the following file:
+Output proves that both output devices were correctly detected on my machine.
+To check which one is currently used as default output device we need to look into `~/.pulse` directory, and view content of `*-default-sink` file:

 {% highlight bash %}
 $ cat ~/.pulse/638ad76668415c922af89aab00000006-default-sink